 FIELDS AND BALL.

-Two adjacent fields are used with small goals with a 2-yard opening.
+Two adjacent fields, each 40 yards by 35 yards, are used with small goals with a 2-yard opening.
 A halfway line is marked across the width of the field, and the center circle has a 10-foot radius.
 There are no penalty areas.
-A line similar to a build-out line is drawn so attacking players may retreat during a goal kick.
-There is a 10-foot arc is marked in front of the goal.
+A build-out line is drawn 10 yards from each goal line to designate where attacking players should retreat during a goal kick.
+There is a 15-foot arc is marked in front of the goal.
+Dashed lines designating coaching and spectator areas are drawn two yards outside each of the four touchlines.
 The ball is size 3.

 NUMBER OF PLAYERS.